TruncatedDinoSour/fa/doc/md/TYPES.md

     -   it pushes ... onto the stack: `0`
     -   it compiles down to: `push 0`
     -   example: `null`
+-   String
+    -   It's invoked by: `Writting any data in ''`
+    -   It pushes ... onto the stack: `The charcode`
+    -   It compiles down to: `The byte being moved to ax and ax being pushed`
+    -   Example: `'\0'`

 There are also type keywords used in type checking: